 When Stacey is not at work, she is spending time with her husband and two daughters; and of course enjoying a good Melbourne coffee.

-Occupational Therapist – Assistive Technology Consultant (SA)
+Occupational Therapist – Assistive Technology Consultant (SA) – Training & Development [ext 9]

-Jade joined Link Assistive in 2018 as the Assistive Technology Consultant for South Australia, and the specialist for sensory technology for Link Sensory across Australia.
-Jade graduated from UniSA in 2007 with a Bachelor of Applied Science (Occupational Therapy) and has over 13 years’ experience as an Occupational Therapist, working with children and adults with a range of neurodevelopmental and physical disabilities.
+Jade graduated from UniSA in 2007 with a Bachelor of Applied Science (Occupational Therapy) and has over 15 years of experience as an Occupational Therapist, working with children and adults with a range of neurodevelopmental and physical disabilities.
 Jade holds current registration with the Australian Health Practitioner Registration Agency (AHPRA) and is a member of OT Australia.

 Jessica is a Speech Pathologist and Assistive Technology Consultant for LinkAssistive, based in Brisbane, Queensland.
 Jessica graduated from James Cook University in 2010 with a Bachelor of Speech Pathology.
 She is currently completing a Masters of Rehabilitation (Speech Pathology) through James Cook University and is on track to finish this in 2020.
 Jessica is a Certified Practising Speech Pathologist (CPSP), a Speech Pathology Australia member and an AGOSCI member.